- Download our Moving to Sydney Guide (PDF)

 Public schools in Sydney

 The language of instruction in public schools is English.
 English proficiency is not a requirement for students in primary school – that is, from Kindergarten up to Year 6.
-After this, students enter Junior High School at Year 7.
-It is from this point that English proficiency is a requirement for entry into Sydney public schools.
+After this, students enter Junior High School in Year 7.
+From this point on, English proficiency is a requirement for entry into Sydney public schools.

-DE International is the international division of the NSW Department of Education.
+DE International is the international division of the New South Wales (NSW) Department of Education.
 As a resource for non-Australian students, DE International provides guidance to international students attending government schools.
-This includes providing bridging classes for pupils aged 12 and up at their Intensive English Centres (IEC).
+This includes providing bridging classes for pupils aged 12 and older at their Intensive English Centres (IEC).

 Public schools generally accept enrolment throughout the year before the child is due to start.
 Parents are required to submit an application form along with supporting documentation such as proof of residence.

 Faith-based schools in Sydney